nahwu/expense-app-backend/README.md

 1. **Feature:** Upload and attach image to expense
 1. Properly do Swagger documentation (OpenAPI 3)
 1. Do different env (1 for dev.
 1 for production)
+1. Add in DB fields for dateCreated, userCreated
+    1. Sort by date DESC, then date_created DESC. to ensure that the newest date stays at the top

 # X. OPTIONAL - Developers only